France: Four migrants drown in English Channel – DW – 07/12/2024

 Dangerous crossing attempted by thousands annually

-Each year, thousands of people make dangerous journeys by sea in overloaded, flimsy inflatable dinghies as they try to get to Britain's coast.
+Each year, thousands of people attempt dangerous journeys by sea in overloaded, flimsy inflatable dinghies to get to Britain's coast.

 In 2023, more than 29,000 migrants made the dangerous crossing, according to Migration Watch UK, representing a fall of about one-third compared to 2022.